pmborg/Gravity-is-the-4th-Dimension/README.md

 ## The future of the Universe is not heat death.

-That is a spacetime prediction.
+That is a GR spacetime prediction.

-But spacetime does not govern reality.
+G4D recasts spacetime as a derived structure inside geometry.

 Geometry does.